brodieaustin/poisoned-well-novel/poisoned-well.md

 "Dont' wander off," the woman warned her.
 "And be careful about your tracks."

 The road here, really the ruts that made up the road now, was really just layers and layers of compacted snow.
 If it hadn't been for the surefooted oxedn and the studded wagon wheels, they would not have made it far at all.
 Manan's feet even slipped out from under her several times.
 She caught her balance quicky, As I always do, she though, but the inner bravado was all acting, really.
-On the compacted road, her route around the wagon would leeave little to no trail, certainly nothing that the village hunters could pick up.
+On the compacted road, her route around the wagon would leeave little to no trail, certainly nothing that the town hunters could pick up.
 They were skilled at tracking antlered beasts, but not tracking men for leagues and leagues.

 As she paced, Manan struggled to reorganized the thoughts she had managed to line up and make tidy the night before.
 With her legs stuff and belly tinged with hunger, it was harder to keep those ordered facts in place.
 They had a tendency to wander and reshuffle just as she wanted to turn over some bit in her mind.

 One particular bit was the woman's name.
-She though that she had heard someone address the Water Woman in the village, but the name would not surface in her mind.
+She though that she had heard someone address the Water Woman in the town, but the name would not surface in her mind.
 Strangely, given that she was human contraband on this woman's wagon, Manan felt relucatant to ask.
 Playing the game truly and well meant arming yourself with information before asserting some position.
 Not know much about this woman made Manan feel weak, and she hated feeling weak.

 Wrapped up as tight in these inner convolutions as she was in her rough spun cloak and coverings, she didn't hear to woman calling her over to sit.
 When she did hear, she came over to the back of the wagon.
 The woman sat there with a handful of something.
 She offered them to Manan and said, "Chew these for your hunger.
 I don't have much else right now."